Udoka-AM/Quicknode/README.md

 2. **Analytics**: Monitor your dApp's performance and usage patterns.

-Access analytics data through the QuickNode dashboard to optimize your application based on usage patterns specific to your African user base.
+Access analytics data through the QuickNode dashboard to optimise your application based on usage patterns specific to your African user base.

 ### 5.3 WebSockets for Real-Time Data